 On stage, she is Johanna in Sweeney Todd in the Biel Solothurn Opera House (Iwan Wassilevski/Olivier Tambosi) in 2019/2020.
 She will be the second lady in The Magic Flute in the Ferme-Asile in Sion (Pierre Bleuse/Olivia Seigne) in 2022.
 She sang the role of Violetta in a reduced version of La Traviata in 2021 with the company Runoperun, an alternative opera company based in Prague.

 An eclectic artist, Roxane sang also in musicals.
-She was Kate in Kiss me Kate in 2017 (Nader Abbassi/Christian Räth) and Sally Bowles in Cabaret in 2019 (Christophe Fossemalle/Daniel Estève), both in Théâtre du Galpon, Geneva.
+She was Kate in Kiss me Kate (Nader Abbassi/Christian Räth) and Sally Bowles in Cabaret (Christophe Fossemalle/Daniel Estève), both in Théâtre du Galpon, Geneva.

-She is especially interested in contemporary creation and opera.
-She is cover for the role of Der Kleine in Der Goldene Drache by Peter Eötvös, in the coproduction of Nouvel Opéra de Fribourg and Grand Théâtre de Genève in December 2021.
-She performed the princess in Lady Sarashina by Peter Eötvös in 2019 in Teatro Sociale de Bellinzona (Lennart Dohms/Kami Manns), and is a founding member and singer in the Ensemble Diaphane, a small female vocal ensemble specialized in modern, popular and contemporary music.
+She has a strong interest for contemporary opera : She is cover for the role of Der Kleine in Der Goldene Drache by Peter Eötvös, in the coproduction of Nouvel Opéra de Fribourg and Grand Théâtre de Genève in December 2021.
+She performed the princess in Lady Sarashina by Peter Eötvös in Bellinzona (Lennart Dohms/Kami Manns).

 In November 2019, Roxane Choux won the 3rd Price in the Concorso Internazionale di Canto lirico Maria Amadini, in Bellinzona.